China says U.S. should withdraw arrest warrant for Huawei executive

 Le also told the Canadian ambassador on Saturday that there would be severe consequences if it did not immediately release Meng.

+“When the Chinese ask a telecom company, we want you to turn over all the data you’ve gathered in the country you’re operating in, they will do it.
+No court order.
+Nothing like that.
+They will just do it.
+They have to.
+We need to understand that.”

+Rubio was a strong critic of China’s ZTE Corp , which pleaded guilty in 2017 to violating U.S. laws that restrict the sale of American-made technology to Iran.

-Reporting by Ben Blanchard; Editing by Keith Weir
+Reporting by Ben Blanchard in Beijing; Additional reporting by Doina Chiacu in Washington; Editing by Keith Weir and Lisa Shumaker